Foreign Policy

-Foreign Policy is an American news publication, founded in 1970 and focused on global affairs, current events, and domestic and international policy.
+Foreign Policy is an American news publication founded in 1970 focused on global affairs, current events, and domestic and international policy.
 It produces content daily on its website and app, and in four print issues annually.

 Foreign Policy magazine and ForeignPolicy.com are published by The FP Group, a division of Graham Holdings Company (formerly The Washington Post Company).
 The FP Group also produces FP Events, Foreign Policy's events division, launched in 2012.

 History

 Foreign Policy was founded in late 1970 by Samuel P. Huntington, professor of Harvard University, and his friend Warren Demian Manshel to give a voice to alternative views about American foreign policy at the time of the Vietnam War.
 Huntington hoped it would be "serious but not scholarly, lively but not glib".

 In early 1978, after six years of close partnership, the Carnegie Endowment for International Peace acquired full ownership of Foreign Policy.
 In 2000, a format change was implemented from a slim quarterly academic journal to a bimonthly magazine.
 It also launched international editions in Europe, Africa, the Middle East, Asia and Latin America.

 In September 2008, Foreign Policy was bought by The Washington Post Company (now Graham Holdings Company).
 In 2012, Foreign Policy grew to become the FP Group—an expansion of Foreign Policy magazine to include ForeignPolicy.com and FP Events.